-The advent of online bookstores brought a whole new horizon of books at single click in the comfort of your bed but scanning for books in the book stores is an unparalleled experience altogether and no book lover will ever compromise on reading by using Kindle or another E-reading source.
+The advent of online bookstores brought a whole new horizon of books at a single click in the comfort of your bed but scanning for books in the bookstores is an unparalleled experience altogether and no book lover will ever compromise on reading by using Kindle or another E-reading source.

-Now, it's time to take you on a virtual tour to all the famous Books Market in Delhi.
+Now, it's time to take you on a virtual tour of all the famous Books markets in Delhi.

 If you hunt around this very old and famous Sunday books market in Delhi which is more than 50 years old, you might get your hand on some famous reads, first editions and even freaking signed copies!
 That's cool, right?
 If you call yourself a Bibliophile and never been to this market then make sure to plan a visit soon.

 This little shop residing in the middle of the little flea market of Connaught Place is one stop where you can both buy and sell books.
-Apart from getting your hands on new books and novels, you can ask for second hand books also.
+Apart from getting your hands on new books and novels, you can ask for second-hand books also.
 The shop is a paradise for bibliophiles in the streets of Janpath Market.
-So anyone who plans to exchange their old, used books for new ones, Janpath is the right place for you.
-Clear your bookshelves and replace your old books with the new ones.
+So, anyone who plans to exchange their old, used books for new ones, Janpath is the right place for you.
+Clear your bookshelves and replace your old books with new ones.

 Connaught Place is amongst the best hangout destinations in Delhi.
 Along with decades-old bookstores, the place has a number of food outlets that satisfies your cravings after you get exhausted with your search for books.

-Almost every genre of book can be grabbed here that too at throw away prices.
+Almost every genre of the book can be grabbed here that too at throw-away prices.
 So next time you are in Connaught place, do not forget to hit the shops in the lane adjacent to the PVR Plaza and another one on the roadside of F-Block.

 Since Mukherjee Nagar is a hub of UPSC, SSC and Judiciary exam aspirants, the books market there is one such place where you could find any material related to Civil Service, PAC or any other Govt.
 Job exam.
 This is mainly a competitive exam books market but that does not mean other genres of books are not available here.